thejayray/thejayray.github.io/_posts/2022/2022-11-29-paring-down.md

 date: 2022-11-29 08:30:00 -0600
 tags: post, minimalism, technical, blog, leadership
 category: leadership
-title: A Product of Reflection: Paring Down
+title: "A Product of Reflection: Paring Down"
 ---

 Letting go is a skill; it takes consistency, practice, and intentionality.
 Skills also take time and effort to build into a competency.
 My wife tells me I have a skill for detaching from physical items; that skill often shows itself in the "let's get rid of everything we own and start from scratch" statements I make, often around the holidays given the excesses I see elsewhere in the world.
 However, I am still building my competency in letting go of digital clutter.